grisha/hello-go-ecs-terraform/README.md

 1. Once it's all created, you should be able to hit the ELB DNS name with your browser and see the app in action.

-1. In this set up Terraform uses the `.git/logs/HEAD` file as the indicator that code has changed, but this file only changes when you commit something.
-If you want to deploy the code that you currently have, you can do this:
+1. In this set up Terraform uses the `.git/logs/HEAD` file as the indicator that code has changed, but this file only changes when you commit something (The idea being that your CI, e.g. Jenkins would actually perform the `make apply`).
+If you want to force deploy the code that you currently have, you can do this:
    ```sh
    make force_deploy
    ```